ziyilin/graal/docs/reference-manual/tools/heap-viewer.md

  - __R:__ Heap Summary, Objects View

 ### Starting Graal VisualVM
 To start Graal VisualVM execute `jvisualvm`.
-Immediately after startup the tool shows all locally running Java processes in the Applications area, including the VisualVM process itself.
+Immediately after the startup, the tool shows all locally running Java processes in the Applications area, including the VisualVM process itself.

 __NOTE:__ Substrate VM processes are only displayed in the Applications area if created by the `native-image` tool with the `-H:+AllowVMInspection` flag.
 Guest language REPL process must be started with the `--jvm` flag to monitor it using Graal VisualVM.